All the HTML and PDF content here is licensed under a Creative Commons

 university in the U.S. when Harvey Mudd College accepts ACT scores for fall

-of the SAT or SAT Subject Tests that they take, depending on the score
+SAT or SAT Subject Tests that they take, depending on the admissions

 verification is made by the College Board that a student reports all scores